rkoeninger/rkoeninger.github.io/articles/thisSite.md

 I can't run a database or server-side comment engine off of GitHub Pages.
 I don't want to have to host my own separate comment server or anything, so just drop Disqus in there.

+There's an arbitrary marker string that indicates where the Disqus widget should be placed.
+The HTML for the Disqus widget is inserted before the Markdown is baked.

 ---

 ### highlight.js